-Checkout Redesign
+Checkout redesign

-Bread, a merchant-first, Buy Now, Pay Later payment solution, was undergoing an overhaul to create Bread 2.0.
+The company was undergoing an overhaul to create Bread 2.0.
 The business wanted to take this opportunity to optimize our checkout experience for our Bread Direct merchants and business partnerships.

 Lead designer for the project owning all of UX research, design, and usability testing.